sp-droid/showtime/content/blog/dbi.md

-A description into a pixel sampling algorithm I started using for a long term project of mine.
+*[DBI]: Discrete Bilinear Interpolation

-[toc]
+A description of a pixel sampling algorithm I started using for a long term project of mine.

 ## Motivation